 Seeding: Pool play seeding is random.
 Our one exception is we'll do our best to put teams from the same club in different pools.
-When signing up, be sure to enter the official club name on the registration form.
+When signing up, be sure to enter the club name on the registration form.

-Transfers: Can't make the Event?
+Entry Ticket Transfers: Can't make the event?
 Tourney entries are transferable.
 But the replacement team must qualify for the same category and division.
 For instance, a girl's 14u open team could only transfer their spot to another 14u open team.
 See our rules for details.

 Tourney Duration: The tourney starts with a 15 minute rules meeting, then pool play begins.
 Pool play usually runs for 3 1/2 - 4 hours.
 For those teams (usually 3/5th's) that don't make the playoffs, the tourney will end.
 The tourney runs longer for those teams that advance to the playoff round.
 Format: In general, the format is round-robin pool play among 5 teams, each match is 1 game to 25 by rally score.
 The top 2 teams from each pool advance to a single-elimination playoff round.
 This format may be modified slightly for 4 or 6 team pools.
 For a sample pool play sheet, click here.